 How to know when it would be smarter to put the money toward a new roof?
 Ask yourself these questions:

 - Is your roof generally in good condition?

 - Did hail cause a hail damage roof or was it caused by windblown debris?

 - Is the damaged area small and can it be easily covered?

-If these conditions are met a repair is probably the best option.
+If these conditions are met a roof repair is probably the best option.

 However, there is one major condition – the repair must be done properly.
 If you’re confident in your abilities, you can DIY it – but if you’re not, reach out to a well-reviewed and recommended contractor.

 When Should You Just Replace Your Flat Roof?

 Usually these kinds of leaks start to show up around the twelve or fifteen-year mark on a well-made roof, so if you are experiencing leaks around this time it is perhaps best to look into the costs of replacing it altogether.

 What’s more, if the initial installation wasn’t performed properly, you may need to replace the roof sooner.
 Keep in mind that small leaks can be easily repaired, but large or multiple leaks may make replacing the roof entirely the best option.